glynester/Store_Key/README.md

-APP USAGE:
+**APP USAGE:**
-This app stores a key and value pair in session variables.
+This app stores a key and value pair (passed to it via the url) in session variables.
 Set the key and value using the following url (subsitute "key123" for your key and "value123" for your value): http://localhost:4000/set?key123=value123